mdaffin/disconnected.systems/site/blog/archlinux-meta-packages/index.md

 }
 ```

-This copies the file from the file that was dropped by the package, to its live
+These run during an install or upgrade and copy the packaged configs to their
-location during an upgrade or install, overriting the original packages config.
+destination, overwriting the configs that the upstream package dropped.

 Next, we need to tell makepkg about this install file by adding the following
 to `PKGBUILD`.